 Holding food consumption constant worldwide using a series of country by commodity subsidies.

-The results of these sensitivity runs show that the LUC estimate is highly sensitive to the allowed reduction in food consumption within the model.
+The results of these sensitivity runs show that the LUC estimate is somewhat sensitive to the allowed reduction in food consumption within the model.
 ARB staff is evaluating these sensitivity runs as well as seeking stakeholder comments.

 Increased flexibility of crop switching in response to price signals: